message/iata/BE.md

 - passengers arriving from Andorra, Czechia, Latvia, Luxembourg, Malta, Poland, San Marino or Vatican City (Holy See);
 - passengers arriving from orange regions of Austria, Bulgaria, Croatia, Denmark, Finland, France, Germany, Greece, Hungary, Ireland (Rep.), Italy, Lithuania, Netherlands, Norway, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland.
 Details can be found at <a href="https://www.info-coronavirus.be/en/colour-codes-by-country/">https://www.info-coronavirus.be/en/colour-codes-by-country/</a> ;
 - passengers arriving from Australia, Canada, Chile, Chinese Taipei, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), New Zealand, Qatar, Rwanda, Saudi Arabia, Singapore, Ukraine or Uruguay.
-8. A completed "Passenger Locator Form" must be submitted at most 48 hours before arrival.
-The form can be found at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a> or <a href="https://tinyurl.com/yvujyb6h">https://tinyurl.com/yvujyb6h</a> .
+8. Until 30 September 2021, a completed "Passenger Locator Form" must be submitted at most 48 hours before arrival.
+The form can be found at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a> or <a href="https://tinyurl.com/yvujyb6h">https://tinyurl.com/yvujyb6h</a>
+9. Effective 1 October 2021, a completed "Passenger Locator Form" must be submitted online at most 48 hours before arrival.
+The form can be found at <a href="https://travel.info-coronavirus.be/public-health-passenger-locator-form">https://travel.info-coronavirus.be/public-health-passenger-locator-form</a>
-9. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
+10. Passengers could be subject to a COVID-19 test and quarantine; details can be found at <a href="https://www.info-coronavirus.be/en/">https://www.info-coronavirus.be/en/</a>
-10. Passengers are subject to medical screening.
+11. Passengers are subject to medical screening.
-11. Residence permits issued by Italy with an annotation of ‘ASILO' are not accepted for entering or transiting through Belgium.
+12. Residence permits issued by Italy with an annotation of ‘ASILO' are not accepted for entering or transiting through Belgium.